Traits and Generics

 let writer: &mut dyn Write = &mut buf; // ok

-A variable’s size has to be known at compile time, and types that implement Write
+A variable’s size has to be known at compile time, and types that implement `Write` can be any size.
+(Since `dyn Write` could potentially refer to any type implementing the `Write` trait, its size is not fixed).

-, is called a trait object.
-Like any other reference, a trait object points to some value, it has a lifetime, and it can be either mut
+A reference to a trait type, like `writer`, is called a *trait object*.
+Like any other reference, a trait object points to some value, it has a lifetime, and it can be either `mut` or shared.

 What makes a trait object different is that Rust usually doesn’t know the type of the referent at compile time.